Skip to main content

 How do you set up alerts to detect vaping?

-There is a default Potential Vape Detection alert in the dashboard.
-The alert can be enabled when a customer opts into high sampling mode on any MT14 device.
-The default alert has 80 µg/m3 auto-populated as a starting point, but admins can adjust thresholds for the default alert to account for installation and environmental differences that may require different settings.
+A default Potential Vape Detection alert can be found in the dashboard.
+The alert can be enabled when a user opts into high sampling mode on any MT14 device.
+The default alert has 80 µg/m3 auto-populated as a starting point, but administrators can adjust thresholds for the default alert to account for installation and environmental differences that may require different settings.

 What do you do in response to receiving an alert?

-We recommend that alerts be sent via SMS to school staff who are responsible and will be available to check on the environments in which they receive vape detection alerts.
-From there, there are two recommended paths to follow up with students who may be vaping:
+It is recommended that alerts are sent via SMS to school staff who are responsible for the environments in which vape detection alerts are received.
+From here, two recommended paths can be pursued to to follow up with students who may be vaping:

-1. If possible, staff can check on the bathrooms at the time that they receive the alert to catch students vaping live.
+1. If possible, staff can check on the bathrooms at the time that the alert is received to catch students vaping live.
 This is the most effective way to catch students who are vaping.

-2. Customers can pair their MT14 with an MV smart camera and leverage Sensor Sight to receive a timestamped MV camera feed.
+2. The MT14 can be paired with an MV smart camera.
+Then, Sensor Sight can be leveraged to receive a timestamped MV camera feed link.
 Staff will be able to retroactively identify students who have potentially been vaping by examining the snapshot or camera footage, and reaching out to these students at a later point to have a conversation with them.

 How can I test that my MT14 is working for vape detection?

-We recommend two tests to ensure that MT14 is working properly in your environment for vape detection.
+Two tests should be conducted (in the order shown below) to ensure that MT14 is working properly in your environment for vape detection.

-1. With high sampling mode enabled and the default vape detection alert enabled, blow vape fumes directly onto the sensor from a few inches away.
-If you receive the alert, you know that high sampling mode is properly turned on.
-If you do not receive the alert, there is an issue with your setup - we recommend double checking that you have completed the steps in the previous sections.
+1. With high sampling mode enabled and the default vape detection alert enabled, the user should blow vape fumes directly onto the sensor from a distance of a few inches away.
+If the alert is received, the user can confirm that high sampling mode is working properly.
+If any alert is not received, there is an issue with the setup - ensure that the steps in the previous sections have been completed.

-2. Test blowing vape fumes from further away, such as 3-5 feet away from the sensor.
-If you receive the default vape detection alert, the alert thresholds are set at an adequate level for your environment.
-If you do not receive an alert, you may need to lower your alerting threshold so that it is more sensitive.
+2. The user should now blow vape fumes from further away (approximately 4 feet away from the sensor).
+If the default vape detection alert is received, the alert thresholds are set at an adequate level for your environment.
+If an alert is not received, the alerting threshold should be lowered so that it is more sensitive.

 What if the default vape detection alert is not working?

-If you are testing the vape detection capabilities on MT14 and it does not seem to be detecting vape, here are some troubleshooting tactics you can try:
+If the vape detection capabilities are being tested on MT14 and it does not seem to be detecting vape, here are some troubleshooting methods which can be attempted:

-• Ensure that high sampling mode is toggled on for the MT14 you are testing
+• Ensure that high sampling mode is toggled on for the MT14 being tested

-• Try different alerting thresholds so you customize the alert to your environment.
-For example, if a threshold of 80 µg/m3 PM2.5 is not picking up on vape, you can try setting it to a lower threshold such as 70 or 60 µg/m3
+• Different alerting thresholds should be tried, so the alert can be customized to your environment.
+For example, if a threshold of 80 µg/m3 PM2.5 is not picking up on vape, a lower threshold such as 70 or 60 µg/m3 might be more effective.

 Can I see a demo of the alert setup experience?